-Campus: The working environment for companies willing to optimize real estate Bookmark has been added
+Campus: The working environment for companies willing to optimize real estate has been saved

 Campus: The working environment for companies willing to optimize real estate